 If you must clean your old place after moving out, put together a kit of basic cleaning supplies and rags.
-Clean anything possible ahead of time (the inside of kitchen cupboards, the oven, windows, etc.), and if possible, vacuum each room as movers empty it.
+Clean ahead of moving day, such as the inside of kitchen cupboards, the oven, windows.
+Leave the vacuuming for moving day—vacuum each room as the movers empty it.

 Safeguard Valued Items

+Keep important papers with you.
 Your list of "important" papers might include birth certificates, school records, mover estimates, new job contacts, utility company numbers, recent bank records, current bills, phone lists, closing papers, realtor info, maps, and more.
 Don't leave these with the mover.
-Keep them with you!
+Keep them with you.

 Use brightly colored storage tote boxes, one for each person.
-Let each family member fill theirs with items they'll want 'right away' in the new home -- a set of sheets, a towel, a couple of extension cords, a phone, nightlights, address book, pens and paper, keys, kleenex, and travel cosmetic case, and so on.
+Let each family member fill theirs with items that they want right away in the new home—a set of sheets, a towel, a couple of extension cords, a phone, nightlights, pens and paper, keys, tissues, and travel cosmetic case, and so on.

-Moving may not be the most fun you've ever had, but planning ahead will go a long way toward making the process bearable.
+Moving may not be fun, but planning ahead will go a long way toward making the process bearable.